The Yamas of Patanjali's Yoga

 We also notice how modern people are often so agitated and addicted to sensory perceptions from their mobile phones and social media that they have no time even to take care of their bodies or relationships with other humans.

-Since physical sensory perceptions are a huge contributing factor to the formation of ego, then it would make sense why the Asian sciences of Hinduism, Buddhism, and Taoism push for the control of the senses.
-For this they impose moral precepts or rules, similar to how Christianity has the 10 Commandments and Islam has Shariah Law.
+This is why the Asian sciences of Hinduism, Buddhism, and Taoism push for the control of the senses.
+For this, they impose moral precepts or rules, similar to how Christianity has the 10 Commandments and Islam has Shariah Law.

-In this series, I will divide the path to sense-control into two:
+In this series, I will divide the path towards sense-control into two:

 - Moral Precepts